 West Coast television wouldn’t be the same without Klaus Landsberg.
-In business, this book details “his ‘dream team’ of people in front of and behind the cameras helped invent a whole new medium of communication and entertainment.
+In business, this book details his ‘dream team’ of people in front of and behind the cameras who helped invent a new medium of communication and entertainment.
 At home, he lived in a marvelous midcentury in the Hollywood Hills.

 A towering glass entry opens to a multi-level interior holding three bedrooms and three bathrooms within nearly 2,500 square feet of living space.
-Original features retain the 50s vibe with exposed beams, walls of windows bringing in city-to-ocean views, kitchen with wood-burning rotisserie, and a double-sided fireplace, in the shape of a triangle, warming the living room and dining area.
+Original features retain the 50s vibe with exposed beams, walls of windows bringing in city-to-ocean views, a kitchen with a wood-burning rotisserie, and a double-sided fireplace in the shape of a triangle, warming the living room and dining area.

-First time on the market since the 1950s, the home comes with a guest house and swimming pool.
+For the first time on the market since the 1950s, the home has a guest house and swimming pool.
 Asking $2.199 million.

 Listing courtesy of Phil Missig – Berkshire Hathaway